wasif2525/WeatherApp-SwiftUI/README.md

-# Weather-SwiftUI-MVVM
+# WeatherApp-SwiftUI-MVVM

 This application fetches weather forecast from openweathermap API and displays data.
-I includes feature like showing 5 days and 3 hours weather forecast data of the current location. you can search current weather of minimum 3 and maximum 7 cities at a time.
+I have included feature like showing 5 days and 3 hours weather forecast data of the current location.

 ## Demonstrations